JWahle/piCoreCDSP/README.md

 Check, your system meets all the requirements, reboot and try to install again.

-Sometimes, the scripts dependencies get corrupted while downloading.
+Sometimes, the script's dependencies get corrupted while downloading.
 In that case, you'll see messages like this somewhere in the log:
 `Checking MD5 of: openssl.tcz.....FAIL`
 There are a couple of things, you can try to work around this: